 P1142.46, 1142.47, 1142.48

 The Measurement Method field indicates the method used by the STA to carry out the measurement request and the format of values in the Measurement Results field.
-If this field is set to 0, it indicates that the values in the Measurement Results field are expressed in ANIPI.
-If this field is set to 1, it indicates that the values in the Measurement Results field are expressed in RCPI.
-If this field is set to 2, it indicates that the values in the Measurement Results field are expressed in Channel Load.
+If this field is equal to 0, it indicates that the values in the Measurement Results field are expressed in ANIPI.
+If this equal is set to 1, it indicates that the values in the Measurement Results field are expressed in RCPI.
+If this field is equal to 2, it indicates that the values in the Measurement Results field are expressed in Channel Load.
 Other values are reserved.

 Alternative re-write